SerenityOS/serenity/Ports/python3/patches/ReadMe.md

 ## `tweak-unsupported-printf-format-specifiers.patch`

 Replace uses of `%.Ns` with `%s` as the former is not supported by our `printf` implementation yet and would result in empty strings.
 It uses `snprintf` already, so this is safe.

-## `use-rtld-lazy-for-dlopenflags.patch`

-We have `RTLD_NOW` defined but don't actually support it, so use the provided `RTLD_LAZY` fallback.
-Doesn't help the dynamic library module import assertion though.